melston/kaitai_struct_cpp_stl_runtime/README.md

 		return 1;
 	}

-	ifstream is("data.dat", ios::in | ios::binary);
+	// Now create the stream we will be parsing from the file's contents. ifstream is("data.dat", ios::in | ios::binary);
 	if (!is) {
 		cout << "Cannot open data file for reading" << endl;
 		return 1;
 	}

-	kaitai::kstream ks(&is);
+	// Create a kstream from the ifstream and a msg object from the kstream. kaitai::kstream ks(&is);
 	msg_t msg(&ks);

-	std::cout << "Message Header:" << std::endl;
+	// Now inspect the data we have parsed from the data file. std::cout << "Message Header:" << std::endl;
 	std::cout << "  Seq Num:   0x" << std::hex << (int)msg.hdr()->seq_num() << std::endl;
 	std::cout << "  Cmd:       0x" << std::hex << (int)msg.hdr()->cmd() << std::endl;